 Soria says she was especially influenced by Schuh, Langguth, Mossman, and Mallory Becraft.

-“Throughout my undergraduate studies, both my present mentor, Luz Alcala, and my prior mentor, Michala Cox, provided me with insightful advice,” she says.
+“Throughout my undergraduate studies, my mentors, Luz Alcala and Michala Cox, provided me with insightful advice,” she says.
 “They calmed my worries, answered my questions, and supported me whenever I needed it, which helped me be more equipped to face challenges in the future.
 Taking time out of our busy schedules to grab a coffee or a treat and catch up was enough to brighten my day.”